 Call me Mr Touristface, but I’m also a fan of eating dinner at a nice table and chairs in the sand, lit by a little candle in half a Fanta bottle.
 It’s something about eating to the sound of the waves, I’m a sucker for it.
 Sorry Kerouac, but if that makes me a soft-cock, luxury-loving package tourist then call me Bazza McTowie and reserve me a sunbed by the pool at dawn.
 Beach restaurants haven’t quite arrived at Nilaveli yet though.
 However, the guesthouse we stayed at (Theepan’s Home) laid on a banquet of some of the nicest food we ate on the entire trip, so I was so engrossed in that I wouldn’t have noticed if we were IN the sea.

-Of course, with the extra tourism of Uppuveli comes the accompanying annoyances: More dogs running around, more boarding school wankers with dreadlocks talking shite, and the inevitable heartbreakingly polite women on the beach selling sarongs.
+Of course, with the extra tourism of Uppuveli comes the accompanying annoyances: More dogs running around, more boarding school wankers with dreadlocks talking bollocks, and the inevitable heartbreakingly polite local women on the beach selling sarongs.

 While Nilaveli is currently the most underdeveloped, it won’t stay that way for many years longer.
 And by the look of the developments on the way my prediction is that in a few years time this will be the more luxurious of the two resorts, while Uppuveli will be the local backpacker mecca.